-Every year Array employees are also engaged in charity event called Noble Gift, a nationwide project that in 2019 provided material and emotional support to more than 14 000 families that were experiencing difficulties.
-Every Array department is involved in collecting and wrapping gifts that answers exact needs of families.
+Every year Array employees are also engaged in charity event called Noble Gift, a nationwide project that in 2021 provided material and emotional support to more than 17 000 families that were experiencing difficulties.
+Array is involved in collecting and wrapping gifts that support the direct needs of families.
 We provide food, home appliances, furniture, toys, clothes and many more so that every member of the family can enjoy Christmas equally.